 It also stands to reason that TSA employees would have more than a few crazy stories.
-After all, where would these rants come from, if not?
-One man reportedly attempted to get his cat through the X-ray machine at LA Airport.
+After all, where would these rants come from?
+One man reportedly attempted to get his cat through the X-ray machine at the LA Airport.

 What happens in the IO room

 The image operator rooms are where TSA workers will screen a full body scan.
 This is to check if someone has anything suspicious on their person.
 One TSA agent opened up about how he gets to see what people look like without their clothes on.

 The images can’t be stored, but the room could be used for secret, somewhat illicit meetings between co-workers, where they could stand and watch what people look like beneath their clothing.